VolunChain/.github/contributors_guide/readme.md

 - **perf:** A code change that improves performance
 - **test:** Adding missing or correcting existing tests
 - **build:** Changes that affect the build system or external dependencies (example scopes: gulp, npm)
-- **ci:** Changes to CI configuration files and scripts (example scopes: travis, circle)
+- **ci:** Changes to CI configuration files and scripts (example scopes: GitHub Actions, Docker)
-- **chore:** Other changes that don't modify src or test files
+- **chore:** Other changes that don't modify `src` or test files
 - **revert:** Reverts a previous commit

 ---

-Thank you for contributing to StarShop!
-Let us know if you need any help.
+Thank you for contributing to VolunChain!
+If you need assistance, feel free to reach out.
+Let's create something impactful together! 🌟